WPgenWeakest Precondition Generator

 end.

-where wpgen_seq is defined as shown below.
+where wpgen_seq is defined below.

 Definition wpgen_seq (F1 F2:formula) : formula := fun Q